Bina Rothschild

-Baroness Veronika von Goldschmidt-Rothschild, also known as Bina Rothschild and Veronika Rothschild (née Countess Katharina Eleonore Veronika Irma Luise Henckel von Donnersmarck; 8 February 1902 – 6 October 1965), was a German aristocrat and actress known for playing the Queen of Transylvania in the 1964 musical film My Fair Lady.
+Baroness Veronika von Goldschmidt-Rothschild (née Countess Katharina Eleonore Veronika Irma Luise Henckel von Donnersmarck; 8 February 1902 – 6 October 1965), also known as Bina Rothschild, was a German aristocrat and one-time actress known for playing the Queen of Transylvania in the 1964 musical film My Fair Lady.

 Early life and ancestry

-Rothschild was born Countess Katharina Eleonore Veronika Irma Luise Henckel von Donnersmarck on 8 February 1902 in Berlin to Count Lazarus Herbert Patrik Valentin Henckel von Donnersmarck (1869-1940) and Countess Vera Maria Elisabeth Marequita Maximiliane Charlotte Luise von Kanitz (1875-1962).
+Rothschild was born Countess Katharina Eleonore Veronika Irma Luise Henckel von Donnersmarck on 8 February 1902 in Berlin to Count Lazarus Herbert Patrik Valentin Henckel von Donnersmarck and Countess Vera Maria Elisabeth Marequita Maximiliane Charlotte Luise von Kanitz.
 She was a member of the House Henckel of Donnersmarck, a rich Austro-German noble family that originated in modern-day Slovakia.
-Her maternal grandfather, Count Georg von Kanitz, was a prominent statesman in the German Empire.
+Her maternal grandfather, Count Georg von Kanitz, was a German military attaché in Persia during World War I.

 Marriage and issue

-In 1925, she married Erich Max Benedikt, Baron von Goldschmidt-Rothschild (1899-1987), the son of Baron Maximilian von Goldschmidt-Rothschild and his wife, Baroness Minna Karoline von Rothschild (1857-1903).
+On 3 November 1925, she married Baron Erich Max Benedikt von Goldschmidt-Rothschild, the son of Baron Maximilian von Goldschmidt-Rothschild and his wife, Baroness Minna Karoline von Rothschild (1857–1903).
 Her husband was a member of the Goldschmidt and Rothschild banking dynasties.
 She gave birth to a son: